MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

   | Videoconferencing,100 BalancedVideoAndPhoto,120 | 424x240   |           |           | 15,30       | 64.69                            | Video conferencing, long duration scenarios |

 > [!NOTE]
-> Customers can leverage [mixed reality capture](/hololens/holographic-photos-and-videos) to take videos or photos of your app, which include holograms and video stabilization.
+> Customers can leverage [mixed reality capture](/hololens/holographic-photos-and-videos) to take videos or photos of your app that include holograms and employ video stabilization.
 >
-> If you want the content your users capture to look as good as possible, there are some things you should consider.
+> If you want the content of your user's capture to look as good as possible, there are some things you should consider.
 You can also enable (and customize) mixed reality capture from directly within your app.
 Learn more at [mixed reality capture for developers](mixed-reality-capture-overview.md).

 ## Locating the Device Camera in the World